 Use examples of both team oriented activities and personal interests where possible.
 Utilise the space to explain what you gained from your interests.
 Differentiate yourself from other candidates by highlighting any areas of responsibility or achievement.
 Employers will expect you to describe the activities, your involvement in them and how you have developed by taking part in them.

 The competencies frequently sought by employers include the following:

 Use this space to include relevant information not already mentioned.

 - Complete application form fully leaving no gaps, stating N/A (non applicable) where the section is not relevant to you.

 - If posting use A4 envelope and allow ample time to arrive before the closing date.

-Useful booklets and multi media materials are available from the Careers, Employability and Skills (some of these materials are for reference only) including:
+Useful booklets, online and multi media materials are available from the Careers, Employability and Skills.
+Details are available in Information Resources